“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 3. Mix on low speed until the mixture can hold stiff peaks when the beaters are lifted.

-• Make sure the bowls (and even the beaters if possible) are clean and super cold.
+• Ensure the bowls (and, if possible, the beaters) are clean and extremely cold.
 Coldness creates wonderful whipped cream.

-• Do not overbeat the whipping cream or the mixture will begin to look curdled and chunky instead of light and fluffy.
-Keep your mixer moving and don’t turn up the speed too much.
+• Do not overbeat the whipping cream, or the mixture will begin to look curdled and chunky instead of light and fluffy.
+Keep your mixer moving and avoid turning the speed up too high.
 Low/low-medium is perfect.
 Be patient.

 chocolate mousse dessert